 Every IndieMade site comes with an IndieMade URL, such as yourwebsitenamegoeshere.indiemade.com.
 But if you own your own URL, such as yourcustomurl.com, and if you are at the standard plan or higher, you can use that domain instead.
 These instructions explain how to configure your domain so that people will see only your URL in their browsers when visiting your site.

 Don't be intimidated.
-There may be some unfamiliar acronyms and scary-sounding processes, but people like you take these steps every day.
-You can absolutely do it.
+People like you take these steps every day.
+You can do it.

 What if I don't own my custom domain yet?

 You'll need to purchase your domain, from one of the many domain registrars, before you start.
 Many of our customers use GoDaddy, because it's cheap and because we have good instructions on how to follow these steps, but nearly any registrar will do.